timpritlove/space_mouse/docs/usage.md

 On macOS, you may see security warnings about the C helper program.
 This is normal - the program only accesses HID devices and has no network or filesystem access.

-This usage guide provides comprehensive examples for integrating SpaceNavigator into your Elixir applications!
+This usage guide provides comprehensive examples for integrating SpaceMouse into your Elixir applications!